jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 </aside>

-After that last operation, the training dataframe had only 118 including the classification column.
-Of these remaining variables, I checked how many of them contained too many missing data values.
+After that last operation, the training data frame had only 118 variables including the classification column.
-Initially I set the threshold to 80%, but soon find out that there were two cases: columns without any missing data, and columns that had ~98% of their data as missing (see Table  3).
+Of these remaining variables, I checked to see how many of them contained too many missing data values.
+Initially I set the threshold to 80%, but soon found out that there were two cases: columns without any missing data, and columns that had about 98% of their data as missing (see Table  3).
-Trying to impute values in the latter could be done but is unlikely that we would obtain anything reasonable or useful as a predictor, thus, those 65 columns were also removed from the dataset.
+Trying to impute values in the latter cases could be done, but is unlikely that we would obtain anything reasonable or useful as a predictor, thus, those 65 columns were also removed from the dataset.

-In the end we will be using measurements of the *x*, *y*, and *z* axis of the acceleration, gyroscope, and magnetometer sensors, as well as their overall acceleration, pitch, roll and yaw (see
-Table  4 in
+In the end we will be using measurements of the *x*, *y*, and *z* axis components of the acceleration, gyroscope, and magnetometer sensors, as well as the overall acceleration, pitch, roll and yaw (see Table  4 in
 Appendix  2).

 ## Generating and validating a Random Forest predictive model

-Of the two datasets, the one for testing is to be used to a second part of the assignment (prediction), and thus cannot be used to assess the validity of the predictive model I was planning to build.
-So I decided to split the "training" dataset into one to be used to perform the random forest model training (75% of the data), and another to do the validation (25% of the data) of said model.
+As the provided testing dataset is to be used in a different part of the assignment (prediction), it could not be used to assess the validity of the predictive model I was going to build.
+So I decided to split the given "training" dataset into one to be used to perform the random forest model training (75% of the data), and another to do validate the model (25% of the data).
+The training will also try to assess the quality of the model using an "out of bag" (OOB) error estimate using cross-validation.